-Yesterday was Bristol Pride, and it’s the day in the year that I always look forward to!
+Yesterday was Bristol Pride, and it’s the day in the year that I always look forward to it!
 I had a lovely day filled with lots of flags and good people (and walking).
 I first went to Pride in 2017 – and that was my first official Pride event.
-I couldn’t go last year because I was on holiday with family and we didn’t get back until the day after (woe is me).
+I couldn’t go last year because I was on holiday with my family and we didn’t get back until the day after (woe is me).
 But this made me more excited about Bristol Pride this year – and I had a lovely day!

 Here are some things I loved about this years Pride: